Self-Tuning Self-Supervised Image Anomaly Detection: Abstract

 \section{Abstract}

-Self-supervised learning (SSL) has emerged as a promising paradigm that presents self-generated supervisory signals to real-world problems, bypassing the extensive manual labeling burden.
-SSL is especially attractive for unsupervised tasks such as anomaly detection, where labeled anomalies are often nonexistent and costly to obtain.
-While self-supervised anomaly detection (SSAD) has seen a recent surge of interest, the literature has failed to treat data augmentation as a hyperparameter.
-Meanwhile, recent works have reported that the choice of augmentation has significant impact on detection performance.
-In this paper, we introduce \method (\methodLong), the \textit{first systematic approach to SSAD in regards to rigorously tuning augmentation}.
+Self-supervised learning (SSL) has emerged as a promising paradigm that presents supervisory signals to real-world problems, bypassing the extensive cost of manual labeling.
+Consequently, self-supervised anomaly detection (SSAD) has seen a recent surge of interest, since SSL is especially attractive for unsupervised tasks.
+However, recent works have reported that the choice of a data augmentation function has significant impact on the accuracy of SSAD, posing \textit{augmentation search} as an essential but nontrivial problem due to lack of labeled validation data.
+In this paper, we introduce \method, the \textit{first unsupervised approach to end-to-end augmentation tuning for SSAD}.
 To this end, our work presents two key contributions.
-The first is a new unsupervised validation loss that quantifies the alignment between the augmented training data and the (unlabeled) test data.
-In principle we adopt transduction, quantifying the extent to which augmentation mimics the true anomaly-generating mechanism, in contrast to augmenting data with arbitrary pseudo anomalies \textit{without} regard to test data.
-Second, we present new differentiable augmentation functions, allowing data augmentation hyperparameter(s) to be tuned end-to-end via our proposed validation loss.
-Experiments on two testbeds with semantic class anomalies and subtle industrial defects show that systematically tuning augmentation offers significant performance gains over current practices.
+The first is a new unsupervised validation loss that quantifies the alignment between augmented training data and unlabeled validation data.
+The second is new differentiable augmentation functions, allowing data augmentation hyperparameter(s) to be tuned in an end-to-end manner.
+Experiments on two testbeds with semantic class anomalies and subtle industrial defects show that \method gives significant performance gains over existing works.
+All our code and testbeds are available at \url{https://github.com/jaeminyoo/ST-SSAD}.